-Editors’ note: Taking the advice of C. S. Lewis, we want to help our readers “keep the clean sea breeze of the centuries blowing through our minds,” which, as he argued, “can be done only by reading old books.”
-So to that end we continue our Rediscovering the Forgotten Classics series as we survey some forgotten Christian classics that remain relevant and serve the church today.
+Taking the advice of C. S. Lewis, we want to help our readers “keep the clean sea breeze of the centuries blowing through our minds,” which, as he argued, “can be done only by reading old books.”
+Continuing our Rediscovering Forgotten Classics series we want to survey some forgotten Christian classics that remain relevant and serve the church today.
 This is an adapted introduction from Eerdmans’s reissued edition of Thielicke’s A Little Exercise for Young Theologians (Eerdmans, 2016).

 Think, if you will, of Helmut Thielicke’s A Little Exercise for Young Theologians (1962) as if it were a greeting card.